cning112/fastflight/docs/TECHNICAL_DETAILS.md

 data_frame = client.read_pd_df(ticket)
 ```

-The client can work in both synchronous and asynchronous environments, allowing for flexible usage in different
-application contexts.

 ---

-## 4. **Utility Functions**
+## 5. **Utility Functions**

 ### `AsyncToSyncConverter`

-The `AsyncToSyncConverter` class converts asynchronous iterables into synchronous ones by managing an **asyncio event
+This utility class converts asynchronous iterators into synchronous ones, managing an **asyncio event loop**.
+It ensures
-loop**.
-This is useful when integrating asynchronous data fetching (used by `BaseDataService`) with Arrow Flight's
-synchronous gRPC interface.
+compatibility between async data fetching (used by `BaseDataService`) and Arrow Flight’s synchronous gRPC interface.

 #### Key Methods:

-- **`syncify_async_iter`**: Converts an async iterable into a synchronous iterator.
+- **`syncify_async_iter`**: Converts an asynchronous iterable into a synchronous iterator.
 - **`run_coroutine`**: Submits a coroutine to the event loop and retrieves the result synchronously.

 ### `stream_arrow_data`

-Streams **Arrow IPC** data from a `FlightStreamReader` into an asynchronous byte generator.
-This method enables
+This function streams **Arrow IPC** data from a `FlightStreamReader` into an asynchronous byte generator.
+It enables
 efficient, large-scale data transfer between the Flight server and the client.

 ---

-## 5. **FastAPI Integration (Optional)**
+## 6. **FastAPI Integration (Optional)**

 ### Overview:

-The FastAPI integration is an optional feature of FastFlight that allows exposing the data services via an HTTP API.
-It
-utilizes FastAPI’s asynchronous capabilities to handle requests efficiently.
+FastFlight offers optional **FastAPI integration**, which exposes data services via HTTP APIs.
+FastAPI’s asynchronous
+capabilities ensure efficient handling of requests, making it an ideal interface for web-based access.

 ### Components:

-- **`api_router.py`**: Defines FastAPI routes that handle client requests, forward them to the Flight server, and stream
+- **`api_router.py`**: Defines FastAPI routes to handle client requests, forward them to the Flight server, and stream
   the resulting data back.
-- **`lifespan.py`**: Manages the lifecycle of Flight clients within the FastAPI application.
+- **`lifespan.py`**: Manages the lifecycle of Flight clients within a FastAPI application.

 For more details, see the separate [FastAPI README](../src/fastflight/fastapi/README.md).

 ---

-## 6. **Performance Benefits of Arrow Flight**
+## 7. **Performance Benefits of Arrow Flight**

-Using **Apache Arrow Flight** significantly enhances the performance of data transfer compared to traditional methods
+Using **Apache Arrow Flight** provides significant performance improvements over traditional data transfer methods like
-like JDBC/ODBC:
+JDBC/ODBC:

-- **Columnar Data Format**: Arrow’s columnar format is optimized for in-memory analytics, reducing serialization
+- **Columnar Data Format**: Apache Arrow’s columnar format is optimized for in-memory analytics, reducing serialization
   overhead and improving I/O performance.
-- **gRPC Streaming**: Flight leverages gRPC for efficient network communication, providing lower latency and higher
+- **gRPC Streaming**: Arrow Flight uses gRPC for efficient network communication, providing low-latency, high-throughput
-  throughput for large datasets.
+  data transfer.
-- **Zero-Copy Data Transfer**: Arrow Flight minimizes data copying between processes, further improving performance,
+- **Zero-Copy Data Transfer**: Arrow Flight minimizes data copying between processes, improving performance in
-  especially in distributed systems.
+  distributed systems.

 ---

 ## Conclusion

 FastFlight is a flexible and high-performance framework designed for efficient data transfer using Arrow Flight.
-The
+Its
-modular design allows it to adapt to various data sources, making it an ideal solution for projects that need to handle
+modular design allows it to integrate various data sources easily, making it ideal for projects that require large-scale
-large-scale data retrieval and transfer efficiently.
+data retrieval and transfer.